johnsonvu911/QATestFramework/README.md

 mvn clean
 mvn install
 ```
+Please download chrome-driver for your current-version Chrome browser and copy to "drivers" folder in the Project location.

 ## Usage
 Please run the tests via TestRunner.xml by open it and right-click -> select Run item from context menu.